stevejay/middleengine-website/src/posts/2019-11-10-tips-for-using-styled-components.md

 Regarding TypeScript, Styled System and XStyled System have declarations in the [Definitely Typed](https://github.com/DefinitelyTyped/DefinitelyTyped) repository

-## Using Helper Libraries To Add Style Properties
+## Using helper libraries To add style properties

 Sometimes you want a styled component to be configurable via props.
 For example, you might want to create a generalized `Box` flexbox component that supports props for various flexbox, background, and spacing CSS properties.
 You could of course opt to do this manually: